Additive and multiplicative structure of c$^{\star}$-sets: Introduction

 The original proof of Theorem \ref{hindman} was combinatorial in nature.
-But later using algebraic structure of $\beta\mathbb{N}$ a very elegant proof of this Theorem was established by Galvin and Glazer, which they never published.
-A proof of this theorem by using algebraic structure of $\beta\mathbb{N}$ was first presented in \cite[Theorem 10.3]{refCW}.
+But later, using the algebraic structure of $\beta\mathbb{N}$, a very elegant proof of Hindman's Theorem was established by Galvin and Glazer, which they never published.
+A proof of the Theorem \ref{hindman}, that uses the algebraic structure of $\beta\mathbb{N}$ was first presented in \cite[Theorem 10.3]{refCW}.
 One can also see the proof in \cite[Corollary 5.10]{refHS}.
-First we give a brief description of algebraic structure of $\beta S_d$ for a discrete semigroup $(S, \cdot)$.